-TABLE 2-4.
+TABLE 2-3.
 Port types

-TYPE (INTERFACE TYPE; PORT NUMBER) FUNCTION (CODE) DEFAULT STATE DESCRIPTION Data (Copper or Fiber; ports 3 onwards) Regular (REG) Enabled These are the standard ports used for policy enforcement.
-Network VirusWall Enforcer can assess endpoints connected to this port through L2 or L3 switches.
+TYPE (INTERFACE TYPE; PORT NUMBER) FUNCTION (CODE) DEFAULT STATE DESCRIPTION Data (Copper or Fiber; ports 3 onwards) Regular (REG) Only ports 3 and 4 are enabled These are the standard ports used for policy enforcement.
+Network VirusWall Enforcer can assess endpoints con- nected to this port through L2 or L3 switches.

-TABLE 2-4.
+TABLE 2-3.
 Port types (Continued)

 TYPE (INTERFACE TYPE; PORT NUMBER) FUNCTION (CODE) DEFAULT STATE DESCRIPTION Management (Copper; ports 1 to 2) Management (MGMT) Disabled You can access the web console through all regular ports, but you can also dedicate a single port for accessing the web console and managing the device.
 Mirror (MIRR) Assign this function to send all traffic through this port.
 You can use this port to capture all scanning data, which can be used for debugging.
 Note that having a mirror port can impact performance.
+Sniffer (SNIF) Like regular ports, sniffer ports can receive and scan packets.
+The sniffer port cannot be used to block or quarantine endpoints for policy enforcement.
+You can assign multiple sniffer ports.
+Failover (FOV) To form a failover pair, connect two Network VirusWall Enforcer devices through their failover ports.